datanav/docs/best-practice.rst

 By default, namespaced identifiers are stripped from the endpoint entities.

-If you have two different person datasets, and you want to merge on a common property, like SSN, we should use namespace identifiers.
+If you have two different person datasets which you want to merge on a common property, like SSN, we should use namespace identifiers.
 The code below will add a namespace identifier based on common SSN properties between datasets **"hr-person"** and **"erp-person"**.
 In other words we need to create a namespace identifier between **"hr-person"** and **"erp-person"** datasets so that we can refer to them during merging.

-The main reason for generating NI's is to match the **$ids** they point to so you can actually use them to merge, in hops etc.
+The main reason for generating NI's is to match the **$ids** they point to such that you can actually use them to merge in hops etc.

 ::